jaspector

 Plumas County uses permit applications for new single-family dwellings and duplexes, additions and remodels, garages, decks and porches, structural repairs, reroofing, demolition, grading, fire-safe driveways, electrical, plumbing, mechanical, signs, photovoltaic systems, temporary structures, EV charging stations, and other miscellaneous construction.
 The county also posts a no-fee application for storage sheds or accessory buildings under 200 square feet and certain agricultural buildings, so applicants should not assume small detached structures are permit-exempt locally without confirming with Building Services.

-Typical processing time is A complete submittal takes an average of 2 to 4 weeks, depending on workload; corrections and revisions add time..
+Building permit processing times in unincorporated Plumas County, CA typically run A complete submittal takes an average of 2 to 4 weeks, depending on workload; corrections and revisions add time..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: Ordinary finish work such as painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work may be exempt under the California state code adopted by the county.; Small detached accessory structures should not be treated as permit-exempt without checking first, because the county publishes a no-fee permit application specifically for one-story detached accessory structures used as tool sheds, wood sheds, playhouses, or similar uses when the floor area does not exceed 200 square feet.; Applicants should review the currently effective California Building Code and California Residential Code exemption sections for trade-specific minor work, because Plumas states it follows the state code cycle without local amendments to the listed codes..
+Not all construction work requires a permit in unincorporated Plumas County, CA. The following work is generally exempt: Ordinary finish work such as painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work may be exempt under the California state code adopted by the county.; Small detached accessory structures should not be treated as permit-exempt without checking first, because the county publishes a no-fee permit application specifically for one-story detached accessory structures used as tool sheds, wood sheds, playhouses, or similar uses when the floor area does not exceed 200 square feet.; Applicants should review the currently effective California Building Code and California Residential Code exemption sections for trade-specific minor work, because Plumas states it follows the state code cycle without local amendments to the listed codes..
 Note: Permit exemptions do not remove zoning, fire-safe, encroachment, environmental health, WUI, or other county review requirements.
 Plumas also applies local policies such as fire-safe driveway, grading, design review, and detailed jobsite-direction requirements where triggered.
+When in doubt, confirm with the local building department before starting work.